 3.5: Non-functional requirements

-3.2.3 and Rules
+3.2.3 Parameters and Rules

 The desired emergent behaviour will be produced through the interaction of several agents over several iterations.
 The way these agents move and interact will be dictated by the implementation of several rules with associated parameters.
 The values for parameters will be based on the literature found in Chapter 2, however in some cases assumptions must be made due to lacking experimental data.